JoeFriedlander/cloudDance/README.md

 cd ../backend
 npm install
 ```
-##### 2. Create a seperate .env file for each folder and supply the values.
-Below are the values I use in my development environment as an example
+##### 2. Create seperate .env files for the two folders and supply the values.
+Below are values for a development environment.
+For example, in production the DB connection uses ssl, but in development it doesn't so DATABASE_USES_SSL is set to false

 in `frontend/.env`
 ```